google/WebFundamentals/src/content/en/updates/2018/07/reportingobserver.md

 ## Conclusion

-`ReportingObserver` gives us an additional way for discovering and monitoring potential issues in your web app.
+`ReportingObserver` gives you an additional way for discovering and monitoring potential issues in your web app.
 It's even a useful tool for understanding the health of your code base (or lack thereof).
 Send reports to a backend, know about the real-world issues users are hitting on your site, update